Transverse Ranges: Geography

 The western and central segments of the Transverse Ranges are bounded to the north and east by the San Andreas Fault, which separates those segments from the Mojave Desert.
 The eastern segment bounds the southern Mojave Desert.
 Notable passes along the San Andreas fault include Tejon Pass, Cajon Pass, and San Gorgonio Pass.
 Components of Transverse Ranges to the north and east of the fault include the San Bernardino Mountains, Little San Bernardino Mountains, Pinto and Eagle Mountains.
 The western and southern boundaries are acknowledged to be the Pacific Ocean and the northern Channel Islands.
 Onshore the Los Angeles Basin lies at the southern boundary of the western and central segments of the ranges.
 Major passes not along the San Andreas Fault include Gaviota Pass, San Marcos Pass, the Conejo Grade, Newhall Pass, and Cahuenga Pass.

 The Transverse Ranges manifest themselves as a series of roughly parallel ridges with an average height of 3000-8000 ft.
 The ranges are dissected by young, steep streams of relatively low flow rate; as a result, there is high topographic relief throughout the range, and other than in marginal areas (e.g. the San Fernando Valley) and a few river valleys (such as Lockwood Valley and Big Bear Valley), there are no large, flat basins within the ranges.

 The mountains are notable for being steep and difficult to traverse.
 There are few passes that are sufficiently low or wide enough to accommodate significant volumes of traffic.
 This has resulted in situations where major cities are linked to the rest of the state by relatively few roads; for example, the vast majority of traffic between the Central Valley and the Los Angeles area is routed through Tejon Pass.
 This results in significant traffic issues throughout Southern California when a pass has to be shut down due to heavy snow or construction.
-Occasionally, major cities, such as Santa Barbara during the 2005 La Conchita landslide, may be cut off from timely road access to the rest of Southern California.
+Occasionally, major cities, such as Santa Barbara during the 2005 La Conchita landslide and the 2018 Southern California mudflows, may be cut off from timely road access to the rest of Southern California.